Nate7953/Bl/README.md

 Auto Escape: Instantly hops to a new low-pop server if:

-Someone gets too close
+Someone gets too close 35 studs

-Server exceeds 5 total players
+Server exceeds 8 total players

 Toggle Button: Turn detection On (green) or Off (red) whenever you want.